Tax Exemption Between Relatives

 David Cole gives a vehicle to Tina Wilson as a gift.
 Tina is David's daughter and is married to Brian Wilson.
 Tina claims the relative tax exemption on the title transfer.
 To support her claim, Tina would provide a copy of her marriage license.
 If her marriage license does not include her father's name, she must also provide a copy of her birth certificate.

 Joe Young buys a vehicle from his wife's sister Mary Jones.
-Because in-law relationships do not qualify for exemption, Joe must either (1) have the vehicle titled in his wife's name (sister-to-sister exemption), then transfer the title to his name (wife-to-husband exemption), or (2) have the vehicle titled in both his wife's and his name.
+Because in-law relationships do not qualify for exemption, Joe must either (1) have the vehicle titled in his wife's name (sister-to-sister exemption), then transfer the title to his name (wife-to-husband exemption), or (2) have the vehicle titled in both his wife's name and his name.
 Both names may remain on the title or Joe may later remove his wife's name without tax consequence.
-If Joe chooses to transfer the title directly from his sister-in-law to himself, 6% will be due.
+If Joe chooses to transfer the title directly from his sister-in-law to himself, 6% tax will be due.

 Ed Thomas purchases a vehicle from Tyler Arnold and claims a tax exemption of stepbrother.
 Ed's father is married to Tyler's mother, which creates the step relationship.
 Documents to prove this relationship are (1) copies of birth certificates indicating parents names for both Ed and Tyler, and (2) a copy of the marriage license of each of their parents.

 However, for tax purposes only, if there is a divorce of the parents before the title transfer, the step relationship ceases to exist, and the transfer is taxable.

 Automobile manufacturers offer an employee benefit program that allows their employees to buy new vehicles at a discount.
 A common stipulation is that the vehicle title must remain in the purchasing employee's name for a least 6 months.